1. What is authorization?

 The authorization process involves an application evaluation process and the remittance of fees and bonding.
-Please read the General Institutional Procedures for Initial Authorization or General Institutional Procedures for Renewal of Authorization for a more detailed outline regarding the process and its components.
+Please review the following information for a more detailed outline regarding the process and its components: Authorization Application Processes

 7. Is there a program evaluation process?

 Yes, all program offerings will be subject to an evaluation process.
 Your institution's assigned Regulatory Specialist will guide you through the process.

 8. What is the process for adding or modifying a program?